 cathart v. catharting, catharted [Back formation <>

-This is a blog which started as a vehicle for the 2007 election for vice president of ALIA (the Australian Library and Information Association) - to communicate with members and canvas issues.
-It continued during my year as president, too, up to May 2009.
+This is a blog which started in 2007 when I was standing for election as vice president of ALIA (the Australian Library and Information Association) - to communicate with members and canvas issues.
+It also continued during my year as president, which ended in May 2009.